ralphbecket/Web/Od/README.md

 re-evaluated only after `u` when `x` is updated (without this, we may find `v` being re-evaluated twice: once for `x`; a second time for `u`).

+#### Bragging

+The combined Obs and Od libraries currently come in at 2.9 KBytes minified and gzipped.

+Thanks partly due to careful attention to invariants during design and partly due to using TypeScript for development, virtually everything here worked first time, if you can believe such a thing.

 #### TO DO...